-1a) Adjust primary colors (see Matching Colors in Multiple Screens) to ensure matched overall color temperatures and light output between screens.
+1a) Adjust primary colors (Refer to Matching Colors in Multiple Screens) to ensure matched overall color temperatures and light output between screens.

-Double-check that all WHITES and LIGHT OUTPUT are well-matched.
+IMPORTANT: Double-check that all WHITES and LIGHT OUTPUT are well matched.

 1b) Enable the Brightness Uniformity checkbox.
 This will enable access to the uniformity controls and will apply the settings to your image.